Best 10 Application Delivery Controllers (ADC) For Enterprise (2026)

 NetScaler Logo

 NetScaler delivers application delivery and security at scale for organizations with demanding performance requirements.
-The platform handles up to 6.4 Tbps of Layer 7 throughput in cluster configurations.
-Enterprises running hybrid and multi-cloud workloads with strict latency requirements represent the primary audience.
+The platform handles up to 8 Tbps of Layer 7 throughput in cluster configurations.
+We think NetScaler is one of the most capable ADCs on the market, but the recent pricing increases mean organizations need to be confident the investment is justified.

 We think NetScaler fits organizations where throughput and security requirements justify premium investment.
 If your budget cannot absorb recent price increases, evaluate alternatives carefully.
 The capability matches the cost for the right workloads.